Faith In Action

 HARC Hike for Hunger & Hope

-The Annual Hike is Saturday, June 8 on the C&O Canal towpath.
+The 2024 Annual Hike was Saturday, June 8 on the C&O Canal towpath.

 Our church is a gold sponsor for the HARC Hike for Hunger and Hope, a non-competitive fundraising event open to all ages.
 Designed for all abilities with 4K, 10K and half marathon, the hikers are supported with snacks and drinks along the way and provided lunch after the event.
 The hike also includes a nature scavenger hunt for younger children.

-The HARC Challenge Hike is Saturday, May 18 on the Appalachian Trail in Maryland.
+The HARC 20-mile Challenge Hike was Saturday, May 18 on the Appalachian Trail in Maryland.

 Area Pride Events